Skip to content

 end

-After the consumer has retried a job to bad@example.com three times, queue.dead_letters returns that job.
-The /api/emails/dead endpoint shows it.
-You investigate, fix the address, and call /api/emails/retry to re-queue.
+The consumer retries a failing job to bad@example.com automatically.
+After max_retries attempts, queue.dead_letters returns that job, and the /api/emails/dead endpoint shows it.
+You investigate, fix the address, and call /api/emails/retry to revive it.

 13. Gotchas